mayawarrier/space_invaders_emulator/README.md

   [SDL2_mixer](https://github.com/libsdl-org/SDL_mixer) for native build

 #### Installing SDL2 and SDL2_mixer
-- Installing is optional, they can be fetched and built automatically by the build script (pass -DALLOW_SDL2_SRCBUILD=ON to CMake)
+- Installing these are optional, they can be fetched and built automatically by the build script (pass -DALLOW_SDL2_SRCBUILD=ON to CMake)
 - If you wish to install:
-   - On Linux install the following packages (or equivalent for your distro):
+   - On Linux, add the following packages (or equivalent for your distro):
 	 libsdl2-2.0-0, libsdl2-dev, libsdl2-mixer-2.0-0, libsdl2-mixer-dev
    - On Windows, download the [SDL2](https://github.com/libsdl-org/SDL/releases/download/release-2.30.3/SDL2-devel-2.30.3-VC.zip)
 	 and [SDL2_mixer](https://github.com/libsdl-org/SDL_mixer/releases/download/release-2.8.0/SDL2_mixer-devel-2.8.0-VC.zip) dev libraries and extract the contents to folders named "SDL2" and "SDL2_mixer" respectively.
 Place them in a [standard install location](https://cmake.org/cmake/help/latest/variable/CMAKE_SYSTEM_PREFIX_PATH.html#variable:CMAKE_SYSTEM_PREFIX_PATH) or in the same folder as the build script.

 ## Building
-Once you have installed the prerequisites, run the following commands to build.
+Once you have installed the prerequisites, run the commands below.
-The commands below apply to *most* use cases.
-You might need to modify it for yours.

 ### Native Build
 ```